vinta/awesome-python/README.md

 * [PySec](https://github.com/ebranca/owasp-pysec) - Hardened version of python that makes it easier for security professionals and developers to write applications more resilient to attacks and manipulations.
 * [Pyston](https://github.com/dropbox/pyston) - A Python implementation built using LLVM and modern JIT techniques with the goal of achieving good performance.
 * [Stackless Python](https://bitbucket.org/stackless-dev/stackless/wiki/Home) - An enhanced version of the Python programming language which allows programmers to reap the benefits of thread-based programming without the performance and complexity problems associated with conventional threads.

+## Intelligent Algorithm
+* [deap](http://deap.readthedocs.io/en/master/index.html) DEAP is a novel evolutionary computation framework for rapid prototyping and testing of ideas.
+* [SimulatedAnnealing](https://github.com/skylergrammer/SimulatedAnnealing) This module provides a hyperparameter optimization using simulated annealing.

 ## Interactive Interpreter